Best Ways to Put Freelance Work on Resume

 - Free work for your family and friends – even if it somehow helped to gain the skills and knowledge, you shouldn’t mention this kind of experience on a resume.

-- Episodic jobs which referred to different professional skills and led to no substantial result.
+- Episodic jobs referred to different professional skills and led to no substantial result.

-- If the results don’t claim about your professional development or a competence.
+- If the results don’t claim your professional development or competence.

-- If you worked for the clients, who decided to remain incognito.
+- If you worked for clients, who decided to remain incognito.

 - If you don’t know enough information about your clients or the specifics of the work.